Alejandro Schiapparelli

-Alejandro Javier Schiapparelli (born May 16, 1980) is a former Argentine football defender and the current manager for Sportivo Desamparados in the Torneo Argentino B.
+Alejandro Javier Schiapparelli (born May 16, 1980) is a former Argentine football defender and the current manager for San Martin de San Juan in the Primera Nacional.

 Throughout his career he has also played for Almirante Brown, San Martín (SJ) and Quilmes in Argentina, Real Cartagena in Colombia, Deportivo Colonia in Uruguay, Deportes La Serena in Chile and Blooming, Bolívar and Oriente Petrolero from Bolivia.